 Getting From Honolulu Airport to Waikiki by Taxi

-Taking a taxi from Honolulu airport to Waikiki is often going to be the fasted mode of transportation.
+Taking a taxi from Honolulu International airport to Waikiki is often going to be the fasted mode of transportation.
 Generally, a taxi ride will cost between $30 and $50 not including tips.
 Depending on traffic, it takes about 15 minutes from the airport to Waikiki.

 Getting From Honolulu Airport to Waikiki by Bus